-Thinking of using Uber instead of a taxi, rental car, or bus transportation at Walt Disney World?
+Thinking of using Uber of Lyft instead of a taxi, rental car, or bus transportation at Walt Disney World?
 We have tips in this post for making the most of the experience.
-Uber is already the most efficient way to get around the parks, resorts, and to Universal, and with these tips, you can make the process easier and more efficient.
+These ridesharing services are already the most efficient way to get around the parks, resorts, and to Universal, and with these tips, you can make the process easier and more efficient.

 To even our surprise, not only does it still work, but it’s actually gotten better in the time following our first tests at Walt Disney World last May.
-We also used Uber extensively in September, October, December, and most recently in January 2016.
-The January trip was the greatest test of all, as we stayed off-site and I was requesting rides at 4 a.m. to get to the Walt Disney World Marathon while navigating road closures.
+We also used Uber and Lyft extensively in September, October, December, and most recently in February 2017.
+Our Walt Disney World Marathon trip was the greatest test of all, as we stayed off-site and I was requesting rides at 4 a.m. to get to the Walt Disney World Marathon while navigating road closures.

 To start, although the details here are specific to Walt Disney World, the high-level advice can be applied to Disneyland and virtually anywhere else Uber operates in the United States (although Uber operates worldwide, I cannot say with certainty that these tips apply overseas, as foreign regulations can increase the cost of Uber in some other countries).